ProjectTorreyPines/FUSE.jl/docs/src/develop.md

    ```julia
    include("make.jl")
    ```
-   !!! note Interactive documentation build
+   !!! tip Interactive documentation build
        One can call `include("make.jl")` over and over within the same Julia session to avoid dealing with startup time.

 1. Check page by opening `FUSE/docs/build/index.html` page in web-browser.

-1. To publish online in the `FUSE` folder:
+1. To publish online, run in the `FUSE` folder:
    ```bash
    make web
    ```